Serving the troops: Congressmen visit Okinawa

-U.S. Congressman William Keating, U.S. Representative from Massachusetts and Foreign Affairs Committee member, listens to U.S. service members during a meet-and-greet Dec.
+U.S. congressmen disembark U.S. Marine Corps UH-1Y Hueys on Kadena Air Base’s flightline after an orientation flight during a congressional visit Dec.
 20, 2016, at Kadena Air Base, Japan.
-Congressmen from six states visited Okinawa during a tour of military installations in the Pacific.
-(U.S. Air Force photo by Senior Airman Omari Bernard)
+The congressmen were given a brief look into the operational capability of military installations on Okinawa during a congressional visit to military installations in the Pacific.
+(U.S. Air Force photo by Senior Airman Omari Bernard/Released)

 |Date Taken: